pool2win/blog-and-docs/docs/development-updates/_posts/2024-11-21-radpool-fedipool.md

 ## Accounting

-Since Fedipool will be a closed network, the share accounting can be made transparent and auditable.

-Radpool, is an open federation and therefore the accounting information is freely available to anyone who connects to the federation to receive the share information.
-Think of MSPs and bittorrent seeds for share database.
+Fedipool will be a closed network, however, the share accounting can be made transparent and auditable.
+In this way, the two pools are similar.
+I want to point out that Radpool is an open federation and therefore the accounting information is freely available to anyone who connects to the federation.
+Think of MSPs as bittorrent seeds for the shares database.

 🤩 Radpool freely provides access to share database.
 Fedipool can do this too.